oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/src/09_projections_single_stream_idempotency/README.md

-# Exercise 08 - Projections
+# Exercise 09 - Projections Idempotency

 With the [Database](./tools/database.ts) interface representing the sample database, implement the following projections: